 There were 21 participants who did not adhere to the dietary protocol.
 13 of these participants experienced at least one adverse event (sudden cardiac death, heart transplant, ischemic stroke, PCI (percutaneous coronary intervention) with stent placement, coronary artery bypass graftings, and endoarterectomy for peripheral artery disease).
 Yikes.

 Of the 177 participants who adhere to the diet, 112 had initially presented with angina at the beginning of the study.
 At the end of the study, 104 (93%) experienced improvement or resolution of their symptoms!
-Reversal of coronary artery disease was observed in 39 participants.
+Significant improvements in arterial flow was observed in 39 participants such that the authors concluded their heart disease had been reversed.
 27 participants who were originally recommended to have a stent put in or have a bypass no longer needed surgery.
 Without being told to limit their calories and without requiring exercise, adherent participants lost on average 18.7lbs.

 There was only one major cardiovascular event (a stroke) related to disease progression in participants who maintained the dietary protocol.
 Just 1 out of 177!
 That is the power of pounding plants!

 If that hasn’t convinced you, take a look at this…

 In these figures you can see imaging evidence that supports the notion that whole-food, plant based diet can help the vessels regain normal blood flow (Fig. 1) and normal configuration without the use of cholesterol lowering medication (Fig. 2).
 And in case you didn’t read the figure legends, it only took three weeks, yes, three weeks on the plant based diet to restore normal blood flow!